Ruth and Boaz

 3 So she went out, entered a field and began to glean behind the harvesters.
 As it turned out, she was working in a field belonging to Boaz, who was from the clan of Elimelek.

 Naomi’s hard work put her in a place for Boaz to notice her.
 It was not intentional on her part, she was simply going about her way.
 He, in turn, extended kindness to her.

 8 So Boaz said to Ruth, “My daughter, listen to me.
 Don’t go and glean in another field and don’t go away from here.
 Stay here with the women who work for me.9 Watch the field where the men are harvesting, and follow along after the women.
 I have told the men not to lay a hand on you.
 And whenever you are thirsty, go and get a drink from the water jars the men have filled.”

 We also find out that Boaz extended this kindness because of what he had heard that Ruth had done for her mother in law after the passing of her husband.
 Ruth had no obligation to Naomi, yet she had stood by her side.

 Boaz made sure that Ruth was fed and had food to drink while she worked, throughout the day.

 Ruth 2:14 At mealtime Boaz said to her, “Come over here.
 Have some bread and dip it in the wine vinegar.”

 We also find that Boaz went out of his way to make things as easy as possible for Ruth while she gleaned.
-He even instructed his worked to leave some stalks for her to gather.
+He even instructed his workers to leave some stalks for her to gather.
 His way was not for her to have crumbs off the table, but to eat from his table.
-That is grace from the Lord above!
+That is the grace from the Lord above!

 15 As she got up to glean, Boaz gave orders to his men, “Let her gather among the sheaves and don’t reprimand her.
 16 Even pull out some stalks for her from the bundles and leave them for her to pick up, and don’t rebuke her.”